steveschr/BMS-for-Sailboat/Readme.md

 # Installation
 ## Modifications to boat
-Latching relays control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
+Install latching relays to control AC input to shore charger, solar panel input to solar charger, ign signal to alternator relay.
 Provision for latching relay to protect bank; I have a friend that uses this to shut off the fridge when the dock power goes out for long enough to drain the battery.
-3D print using PetG or similar.
-PLA is too brittle.
-Boards & LCD fit on printed pins, flatten pins with a soldering iron.
-No screws needed.
+See (Schematic_Typical-Layouts.pdf)

 # Details